Master of Science in Engineering

 Graduate Certificate in Engineering Education

 The Center for Engineering Education, in conjunction with the Department of Mechanical Engineering, administers a graduate certificate program in engineering education.
-The program is open to current graduate students at the University of Texas and requires completion of sixteen hours of coursework.
+The program is open to current graduate students at the University of Texas and requires completion of 16 hours of coursework.
 The graduate certificate will only be awarded at the time of degree conferral.
 Details on the certificate program are available on the Cockrell School of Engineering website.